feliciaiveliz/100-days-of-ruby/log.md

 **Time Spent**: 5 hours

 **Thoughts:** Tomorrow I will watch the videos on the calculator, finish up reviewing pseudo-code and flowcharts and just keep practicing exercises.
 The more I do them everyday, the more familiar I get.
 I've spent almost everyday now on Codewars and I've been getting more points.
 I'm noticing that I'm able to remember the simplest methods and that helps my confidence level.

+### Day 8: June 20, 2019 - Thursday

+**Today's Progress**: Today I spent most of the day fighting with my wifi at home.
+Ended up waking to a coffee shop.
+Finishing calculator video and am reviewing bonus features.

+**Time Spent**: 2 hours, 45 minutes

+**Thoughts:** I ended creating my own repository for 100 days of code to keep it clean and so I could practice creating repos.
+I forked the original one, which is good practice, but I wanted my own repo.
+I hope that counts but it's all for me in the end anyway.